To see more and discover the full range of casts we do in every material visit the Examples page.

 Plaster of Paris

-Plaster is suitable for small to medium sized castings only.
-Over a certain size plaster’s own weight and fragility work against it.
+Plaster is suitable for small castings only.
+We no longer offer plaster for anything larger as over a certain size plaster’s own weight and fragility work against it.
 It is old technology which although suitable for some types of castings has long been superseded by more durable resins, which are easier to work with and more robust.
 Since you are only going to do this once we would recommend considering fibreglass resin over plaster to avoid the disappointment of breakage.
 Plaster casts may be larger, however, if they are protected by a frame.

 Commissioned plaster casts will generally show the skin texture which is often exaggerated by the alginate moulding material that goes on the body, since it is mixed with cold water.
 On smaller, cheaper casts the goose flesh is not so noticeable but on larger castings we are better able to smooth them away when we work in fibreglass.
 We can smooth the surface but our ability to do so in plaster in limited.
 However plaster casts for sale in the shop do have a smooth surface since they are reproductions of casts originally created in resin.